dibend/crypto-compare-mp4-gen/README.md

+Excellent, thank you.
+That's very helpful.
+Based on your repository Dibend/crypto-compare-mp4-gen, I've updated the documentation to include the correct author, project name, and repository URL.
+Here is the revised README with the new information incorporated.
-<h1 align="center">📈 Crypto Price Animator 📉</h1>
+<h1 align="center">📈 Crypto Compare MP4 Generator 📉</h1>

 <p align="center">
-  <strong>A Python-based tool with a Gradio web interface to generate animated MP4 videos of cryptocurrency price history with synchronized audio.</strong>
+  <strong>A Python-based tool by <a href="https://github.com/Dibend">@Dibend</a> with a Gradio web interface to generate animated MP4 videos of cryptocurrency price history with synchronized audio.</strong>
 </p>

 <p align="center">